Kym1ng/Kym1ng/README.md

 💻 **Deep Learning for Commodity Price Prediction**
 Investigated and evaluated a spectrum of machine learning models including Support Vector Regression, Long Short-term Memory, and multi-channel CNNs + LSTM.
 Pioneered feature generation and selection techniques enhancing predictive accuracy.

-💻 **CNN-Based Brain Tumor Detector**
+💻 **CNN-Based Brain Tumor MRI Segmentation**
 Awarded Best Computer Vision Project for a U-net model that achieved a dice score of 0.95.
 Standardized and augmented Brain MRI images for a more effective image segmentation network.

 💻 **Word Representation in the Biomedical Domain**
 Processed and analyzed a 50GB+ dataset of COVID-19-related articles using Word2Vec to construct embeddings.
 Demonstrated the power of data visualization in representing semantic and syntactic word relationships.

-💻 **Trading Strategies Implementation by R**: Developed and optimized Mean-reversion (Overbought/Oversold based on Bollinger Band) and Momentum trading strategies(triple moving average) in R, demonstrating a comprehensive understanding of market dynamics and algorithmic trading.
+💻 **Trading Strategies Implementation**: Developed and optimized Mean-reversion (Overbought/Oversold based on Bollinger Band) and Momentum trading strategies(triple moving average) in R and python, demonstrating a comprehensive understanding of market dynamics and algorithmic trading.

-💻 **Adversarial Attack with Deep Learning Model**: Implemented various attack algorithms like FGSM and PGD on deep learning models, focusing on enhancing model robustness for the Fashion MNIST dataset against adversarial examples.

-💻 **Group Game Project based on Unity 3D**: Collaborated on a 3D game development project, employing C# for gameplay scripting and handling game object components within the Unity framework.
+💻 **Unity 3D Game**: Collaborated on a 3D game development project, employing C# for gameplay scripting and handling game object components within the Unity framework.

 ### Get in Touch